aym | chavutti | thai | lomi

 8:30am - 6pm

 I’ve been giving and receiving massages for as long as I can remember.
 It comes so naturally.
-Giving massages as a practice, for me, has developed from helping loved ones with tension relief, to a journey of healing and experiencing universal oneness with people I encounter.
+Giving massages as a practice, for me, has developed from helping loved ones with tension relief, to a journey of healing and experiencing interconnectedness with people I encounter.
 A session rebalances the physical, mental, and emotional well-being for both myself and the receiver of the treatment.

 I have experienced many treatment sessions with therapists from various backgrounds, and it is only until I’ve become a practitioner myself in the past 4 years that I’ve come to understand more about the artistry of this healing technique.
 What began as an endeavour to sort out sore muscles and bodies has led me to realise the power that touch has on mental and emotional levels when I volunteered working with vulnerable adults as a massage therapist.